New Student Checklist

 For information on how to contact the Office of the Bursar, click here.

 13. Apply for Transfer Credit

 Students interested in transferring previous graduate level coursework towards their degree at NYU must apply for transfer credit within the first academic year of study.
 Students in master's programs requiring 32 points for graduation may transfer up to 8 points, while those in master's programs requiring 36 or more points may transfer up to 12 points; doctoral students may transfer up to 40 points.
-Students must fill out the Approval for Transfer Credit Request and submit it to the Director of Graduate Studies of their department.
+Students must fill out the Transfer Credit Request Form and submit it to the Director of Graduate Studies of their department.
 The application must be accompanied by an official transcript, including English translations when necessary.
 Please allow four to six weeks for credit evaluation and processing.
 The department will notify students of the approval or denial of transfer credit requests.
 The rules and procedures governing transfer credit in the graduate school are contained in the GSAS Policies and Procedures Manual.